KCErb/lucky-hasura-docker/README.md

 Now we'll turn our attention to connecting the wide world to our Lucky and GraphQL services.
 The first thing you'll need is a domain name and security certificates so that you can host a `https://example.com`.
 I'll assume that you took care of this back at the DigitalOcean/Cloudflare section.
 The second thing you'll need is a reverse proxy so that you can route requests to different services based on the address of the request.
 In the LHD example, if someone requests `api.example.com/v1/graphql` that request will go to Hasura and if it makes any other `api.example.com` request they'll go to Lucky.
 This is accomplished by routing `api.example.com` requests to the server (via CNAME records in Cloudflare) and using a neat little docker-ready reverse proxy called [Traefik](https://traefik.io).

 Once you've got those CNAME records up, let's take a look at the Traefik config.
-There are two parts, let's start with `docker-compose.traefik.yml` this file just defines the Traefik service.
+There are two parts, let's start with `docker-compose.swarm.yml` this file just defines some swarm-only keys like 'deploy' and the Traefik service.
 Some of the config is here and some of it is in `Docker/traefik/traefik.toml`.
 I think all of it can go in the docker-compose, but I feel like a nice separation of concerns is putting per-service config in the docker-compose and traefik-wide config into this `.toml`.

 As we look through the YAML, the first thing we see is that it adds some traefik rules to the hasura and lucky services.
 You'll almost certainly want to change these to suit your own tastes, so I recommend you read their docs, for example: [docs.traefik.io/routing/overview](https://docs.traefik.io/routing/overview/).